Bangladesh amends war crimes law, mulls banning Islamists

-The BNP also accuses the prime minister of using the war crimes tribunal as a weapon against her opponents.
-Hasina denies the accusation.
+The BNP accuses the prime minister of using the war crimes tribunal as a weapon against its opponents.
+Hasina denies the allegation.

-In its first verdict last month, the tribunal sentenced a former Jamaat leader, Abul Kamal Azad, also an Islamic preacher, to death in absentia for killing, murder and torture.
+In its first verdict last month, the tribunal sentenced a former Jamaat leader, Abul Kamal Azad, also an Islamic preacher, to death in absentia for similar offences.

 Eight other Jamaat leaders, including its current and former chiefs, are being tried by the war crimes court that Hasina set up in 2010 to investigate abuses during the 1971 conflict.
 Three million people were killed and thousands of women were raped.

 The government is facing growing pressure from the protesters to ban Jamaat-e-Islami, the country's largest Islamist party, and groups linked to it.